 RTSP media stream entrance inquiry: When user inquiry some kind of media streaming of one surveillance point, CMU would returns RTSP access address that user get through internal inquiry scheduling on the platform, which need the access token.

-When universal sign-in user requests resource, according to the original interface specification, the method called "reqUserChannelInfo".
+Universal sign-in user requests for resource accord to the original interface specification, the method called "reqUserChannelInfo".

 5.1.2 Interface protocol